nrfconnect/sdk-nrf/doc/nrf/installation/install_ncs.rst

         Download it from the `nRF Command Line Tools`_ page.
       * The latest version of |VSC| for your operating system from the `Visual Studio Code download page`_.
       * In |VSC|, the latest version of the `nRF Connect for VS Code Extension Pack`_.
+      * Linux users: `nrf-udev`_ module with udev rules required to access USB ports on Nordic Semiconductor devices and program the firmware.

    .. group-tab:: Command line